cloudinary/js-url-gen/DOCS.README.md

 import {mode} from '@cloudinary/base/actions/rotate';

 // Remember, mode is a function that returns an Action
-// but we refer to both as an RotationMode action
+// but we refer to both as a RotationMode action

 // The RotationModeAction (mode) requires a Qualifier
 // That qualifier will require a certain QualifierValue